scaui0/vocabulary_trainer/README.md

 The CLI shouldn't print whether the user's input is right!

 Arguments:
-* `model`: The model, already initialized with the quiz json data.
+* `model`: The model, already initialised with the quiz json data.

 Returns a tuple of two ints: The reached points and the max points the user could reach.